pyvisa/pyvisa-py/.github/PULL_REQUEST_TEMPLATE.md

    already reviewed code ends up having to be re-reviewed/it is hard to tell what is new etc!).

+6. Please update docs\sources\compliance.rst manually when you affect the level of compliance (be it IVI side or the other side: VXI-11, HiSLIP, VICP, GPIB, ...)

 Many thanks in advance for your cooperation!

 -->